acdcjunior/web-components/README.md

 - Custom Elements v1 are not compatible with ES5-style classes.
  [There are polyfills](https://github.com/webcomponents/custom-elements#es5-vs-es2015) and workarounds, but they don't work seamlessly (may not actually use the native implementation, just the polyfilled one) and at best and have many limitations.
 - HTML Imports are dead.
 They are being replaced by ES6 Modules, which already have some browser support.

+# Single file Components

+A common way to implement was to declare the custom element's HTML (`<template>`) and JavaScript code (`<script>`) in a single
+HTML file and import it whenever needed.

+But now that HTML Imports are deprecated, this approach can no longer be used.
+What happens and what are the alternatives?

+The first consequence is the `.html` file will become a `.js` that will be loaded as a ES6 Module.
+How to load the template?

+- Have the template as a string in the `.js` file;
+- Load the template via Ajax;
+- Add a build step (with webpack, gulp, etc.) and inline the HTML file;
+- Wait for the browsers and see what they will come up with.

 ## Custom Elements